digital-fabric/polyphony/README.md

 This example demonstrates several features of Rubato:

 - The code uses `TCPServer`, a class from Ruby's stdlib, to setup a TCP server.
-  The result of `server.accept` is also There are no wrapper classes being used.
+  The result of `server.accept` is also a plain `TCPSocket` object.
+There are no wrapper classes being used.
 - The only hint of the code being concurrent is the use of `Kernel.spawn`, which starts a new coroutine on a dedicated fiber.
 This allows serving multiple clients at once.
 Whenever a blocking call is issued, such as